 Its flight deck features Rockwell Collins Pro Line Fusion integrated avionics including four large 15-inch instrumentation monitors.

-Airbus/Bombardier, and potentially Boeing/Embraer.
+Can Mitsubishi develop a successful, or even viable jet program?
+In addition to its development delays, the company still has to clear hurdles presented by US scope clauses (which limit the number or size of aircraft that airlines can contract to regionals) as well as the partnerships between Airbus/Bombardier, and potentially Boeing/Embraer.
 The company may now regret its choice of an aluminum wing over composite material.
 The weight savings could help bring the MRJ90 within the scope clause weight requirements, if not completely alleviate it.
 If necessary, orders for the MRJ90 could be converted to the MRJ70, but that is still four years from service entry, if the schedule stays on schedule.

 In addition to the MRJ presentation, Bryan Rivard, program director at Pratt & Whitney provided an update for the PW1200G engine program.
 Since its entry into service, Pratt & Whitney geared turbofan (GTF) engines have achieved 900,000 revenue service hours on over 170 aircraft.
 Despite some early teething problems on the Airbus A320neo, GTF-powered aircraft now boast a 99.9% dispatch reliability, according to the firm.